Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 cnid scheme = *backend* **(V)**

 > set the CNID backend to be used for the volume.
-The "dbd" and "last" backends are always available.
-Default is **dbd**.
+The *dbd* and *last* backends are always available.
+Default is *dbd*.
-Run *afpd -v* to see a list of available backends.
+Run **afpd -v** to see a list of available backends.
 >
-> The "last" backend is read only, used to mount CD-ROMs and similar media.
+> *dbd* is a zero-configuration, full-featured, and reliable backend using Berkeley DB, where database access is managed through the **cnid_dbd** daemon.
 >
+> The *last* backend uses a read only Trivial Database, commonly used to mount CD-ROMs and similar media.
+>
-> The optional "mysql" backend requires the system administrator to provision a MySQL database instance for use with Netatalk, as well as setting the *cnid mysql \** configuration options.
+> The optional *mysql* backend requires the system administrator to provision a MySQL database instance for use with Netatalk, while setting the appropriate *cnid mysql \** configuration options.
+>
+> The EXPERIMENTAL "sqlite" backend is a zero-configuration backend that uses the SQLite library.
+>
+> ***WARNING:*** The *sqlite* backend should only be used for testing purposes and not in a production setting.
+Please take a backup of your data before enabling this backend.

 ea = *sys* | *samba* | *ad* | *none* (default: auto detect) **(V)**